mvbasov/OMN/app/src/main/assets/md/default/MarkdownExt.md

 <a name="unicode-symbols" />
 ### Unicode symbols collection

 Any pages can contain Unicode symbols.
-Legasy version use such symbols instead of Google Material Design icons.
+In the legacy mode such symbols used instead of Google Material Design icons.
 There is collection of funny or usefull Unicode symbols.

 |          |           |          |           |